luisspuerto/R-Proj-Template/Script Template Header.md

 # Templates for R Scripts

-These are my templates for the headers of R scripts.
-I've incorporated then to the RStudio snippets, so I can easily access them when I start a new script typing for instance `header.long+Tab` and the full header get inserted.
+These are templates for the R scripts' headers.
+You can incorporate them to the RStudio snippets, so you can easily insert them when you start a new script typing for instance `header.long` and then press `Tab` and the full header will get inserted.

 **Table of Contents**